Yggdra Unison: Combat

 Sometimes characters with a connection to each other will converse with each other before a clash actually begins, or after it concludes.
-In the DS version, this is displayed on the top screen.
 These are known as Duel Events, and the dialogue changes based on who is attacking whom and whether the clash ends in victory, defeat, or death.

 The unit types from Yggdra Union make a return for this game, with the only difference being that Yggdra, Milanor, and Gulcasa no longer have unique classes.
 Each unit has several different statistics: VIT (vitality, which shows a unit's morale), HP (which is twice their current vitality), ATK (which ranges from 1 to 10), Impact Circle size, a hidden DEF stat, elemental affinity, movement type, and Pride.
 VIT decreases slowly each turn for every character except the protagonist, and can be restored after battle by giving that unit items that they like; VIT decreases faster if a unit is deployed against a character that he or she does not want to fight.

 The gauge at the upper-left corner of the screen, which shows how much time is left, also displays colored bands that show when cards will activate.
 A gray bar indicates that the card's activation conditions have not been fulfilled (the right character type is not deployed, for instance); a blue bar shows a positive effect, a red bar shows a negative effect, and a green bar shows a neutral effect.
 Each card has different effects, which can be seen described either when they activate or examined in greater detail in the Extra Contents section after the game has been beaten once.

 When the player captures the enemy's territory, the battle's wrap-up begins.
 First, the enemy's territory is added to your own; if you have captured the enemy's capital, all of his or her unconquered territory will be added to your own at once.
 After this occurs, the enemy general will be brought to you as long as you have not killed them in battle, and you will have the opportunity to attempt to recruit them.

 The player's army may only have five characters at a time, including the protagonist.
-When attempting to recruit a sixth character, you will be prompted to dismiss one of your current subordinates to make room (or cancel the recruitment).
+When attempting to recruit a sixth character, a player will be prompted to either dismiss a current subordinate to make room or cancel the recruitment.

-After this, you will be prompted to give your units items as rewards.
+After this, players will be prompted to give their units items as rewards.
 By giving units items that they like, their VIT will be restored and their HP will increase.
 Items' equipment conditions and status bonuses can be viewed at this time, as well as the VIT bonus they will restore to each unit.
 Some items have humorous equipment conditions that expose certain aspects of characters' personalities that could not be shown in Yggdra Union itself, which is why this game is seen as a "fandisc" to it.